popey456963/powder-game/README.md

 # Powder Game

 ## Description
 Powder Game (powder-game) is a game about falling powders and stationary block particles.
 Different powders fall from the sky or can be spawned in to form various patterns.
-Different powders have different behavious.
+Different powders have different behaviours.

 ## Function
 The server file to run is [index.js](index.js "The Main Server File").
 First of all, the JavaScript and CSS needs to be bundled using parcel.
 Run `npm run watch` to do this; the code is output in the `public/dist` folder.
 Then, after installing nodemon, run `npm run nodemon` to run the server.
 The server should start on port 9876.